 Abstract

-In recent years, the use of radioactive sources for diagnosis and treatment has become more widespread.
-Presence of such sources in universities, university hospitals and academic institutions makes it necessary to develop nuclear security culture among academics.
-The challenges to improve security culture or in some cases develop it from scratch are diverse, and it is not a simple process.
-The research question which takes centre stage in this paper, is how to develop a strong and sustainable nuclear security culture among academics.
-Because workplaces form a combination of many different cultures, it can be a challenge to achieve a common belief in nuclear security and institutional commitment to it.
-Obstacles which have been identified in this context are an English language barrier; sufficient commitment of management to develop security culture; the ability to make use of innovative educational resources; and defining a clear nuclear security policy for the institutions in question.
-Analysis of these issues indicates that there is a need for nuclear security to be based more clearly on internal roles and regulations rather than just as an external requirement.
+In recent years, the use of radioactive and nuclear sources for diagnosis and treatment has become more widespread in the medical field.
+These sources are present in universities, university hospitals, and academic institutions, making it necessary to develop a strong nuclear security culture among academics.
+There are many widespread and complex challenges to improving security culture, often from scratch.
+The research solution presented in this paper is how to develop a strong and sustainable nuclear security culture among academics.
+Workplaces are often culturally diverse, so it can be challenging to achieve a common belief in nuclear security and an institutional commitment to upholding such standards.
+Researchers have identified obstacles, such as English language barriers, a sufficient commitment from management to develop a strong security culture, the ability to make use of innovative educational resources, and defining a clear nuclear security policy for the institutions in question.
+Analysis of these issues indicates that there is a need for nuclear security to be implemented more clearly from internal roles and regulations rather than being imposed as an external requirement.

 DOI